MikeSchulze/gdUnit3/README.md

 ![Godot v3.3.2](https://img.shields.io/badge/Godot-v3.3.2-%23478cbf?logo=godot-engine&logoColor=white)
 ![GdUnit3 Unit Test Framework](.//addons/gdUnit3/GdUnit3Banner.png)

-## Release Candidate
-Please notice the plugin is the first release candidate and has current no acceptance to be bug free.
-You are welcome to report bugs or create new feature requests.
-I would also appreciate feedback.

 # To Install the GdUnit3 Plugin

 You have to install the GdUnit3 plugin over the AssetLib in the Godot Editor.